opencultureconsulting/oai-pmh2/.phpdoc/guide/usage/records.rst

 `<format>` - The metadata format in which the record is provided.
 This has to be a valid *metadata prefix* from your :doc:`configuration <../setup/configuration>`.

-`<file>` - The absolute or relativ path to an XML file containing the record.
+`<file>` - The absolute or relative path to an XML file containing the record.

 .. caution::